signalapp/Flock/BUILDING.md

 2. Make sure the "Android Support Repository" is installed in the Android Studio SDK.
 3. Make sure the latest "Android SDK build-tools" is installed in the Android Studio SDK.
 4. Create a new Android Studio project. from the Quickstart pannel (use File > Close Project to see it), choose "Checkout from Version Control" then "git".
-5. Paste the URL for the Flock project when prompted (https://github.com/rhodey/securesync.git)
+5. Paste the URL for the Flock project when prompted (https://github.com/WhisperSystems/Flock.git)
-6. Android studio should detect the presence of a project file and ask you wethere to open it.
+6. Android studio should detect the presence of a project file and ask you whether to open it.
 Click "yes".
 7. Default config options should be good enough.
 8. Project initialisation and build should proceed.